Pharaohleft/healthcare-azure-data-engineering/README.md

 * **Operational Value:** Replaces manual spreadsheet reporting with automated, proactive alerts.

-CI/CD & Automation (GitHub Actions):

-What it is: Automatically deploying the code when you push to Git, instead of manually running cells.

-Status: We are running this manually in Databricks.

 Currently, deployment is manual via Databricks Repos.
 My next step would be to set up GitHub Actions or Azure DevOps to automatically deploy these notebooks to the Production workspace whenever I merge a Pull Request.